StackExchange/stack-blog/README.md

 ...
 ```
 You can see what [this post](http://stackexchange.github.io/blog/My-First-Six-Weeks-Working-At-Stack-Overflow/) looks like as a full markdown file by going to [this link](https://github.com/StackExchange/blog/edit/gh-pages/_posts/2014-1-28-My-First-Six-Weeks-Working-At-Stack-Overflow.md).

+**How to add this file**

+Adding this file is very similar to adding your original authors markdown file.
+You can use git to add your post markdown file in the `_posts` folder, or you can use the [GitHub user interface](https://github.com/StackExchange/blog/new/gh-pages/_posts) to do so.